Grumlen/Notes/Eloquent-JavaScript.md

 Getters and setters allow you to define a method that is only accessed when used.
 Getters trigger when you pass no argument in the method, while setters trigger when you define the argument.

 The "instanceOf" operator can be used to determine if an object was derived from a constructor in the format "new OBJECT() instanceOf CONSTRUCTOR".
-Essentially this will return true of the constructor is the prototype of the object.
+Essentially this will return true if the constructor is the prototype of the object.

+Call and apply are methods on a method that allows you to target a specific object instead of the default for the 1st method.
+Both take the first argument as the target.
+Call takes other arguments for the method as comma separated, while apply takes other arguments as an array.
+Bind is similar except that it returns a new function with "this" ALWAYS changed to the target.

 ##Chapter 8